cloudify-cosmo/cloudify-hubot/README.md

 - AWS_ACCESS_KEY_ID
 - AWS_ACCESS_KEY

+#### Testing

+When supplying the HUBOT_CONTAINER_REPO, you can use something like nir0s/cloudify-hubot:TAG, where tag is the tag you've given the docker image when you created it.
+This can aid in testing.
+After building your image, push it with a specific tag (e.g "test" or "dev", etc) and when you run the container/vm, set the HUBOT_CONTAINER_REPO env var to use the tag you've created.
+When you're done, you can push the image without a tag to overwrite "latest".

 ### Run the container locally:

 NOTE: change "localtestbot" to the name you want to give the bot